 Camera performance remained the same.
 The main camera has good performance, especially in day light.
 Low light photos are difficult but it was expected.
 There is no image stabilizing feature so you will need to hold the tablet as steady as you can to get usable photos.

 The front facing camera’s 5MP provides an ideal solution for applications like Skype and taking selfies (again, avoid low light locations).

 The new, bigger battery provided excellent results when combined with Snapdragon 625’s 14nm technology System On Chip (SoC).
 We got almost 8.5 hours of casual Wi-Fi use while browsing Google Chrome and listening to Spotify.
 Not sure if iPad mini can best this score.
 Quick charging is supported, and it will take less than two hours to fully charge the tablet.

 During gaming, battery life varies depending on the title.

 Lenovo decided to lift the TAB4 8 plus’ status with premium materials, a bigger battery, a new fingerprint sensor and by re-designing it and offering bigger and faster RAM and storage space options.
 The result is an upper mid-range tablet with very good performance in all key areas like screen, multimedia and battery life.
 The only 8inch Android tablet that can best it (not in all areas) is probably Samsung’s S3 model, but that costs twice as much.

-Right now the Lenovo TAB4 8 Plus is the 8inch Android tablet to get.
+Right now the Lenovo TAB4 8 Plus is the 8inch Android tablet to get (Lenovo TAB3 8 Plus is still a good alternative).
 We are certain that you will be hard to find a similar performing one for under 280$ too…